-Law 370 and regulatory decree D.S.
-1923 establish that Canadian citizens do not require a visa to enter Bolivia for tourism needs.
-The presentation of a valid passport (valid for at least 6-months prior to expiry date) will suffice to enter Bolivia.

-However, Canadian citizens entering Bolivia for work will need to apply for a transitory permanence visa.
+Law 370 and Regulatory Decree 1923 establish that Canadian citizens do not require a visa to enter Bolivia for tourism.
+The presentation of a valid passport (valid for at least 6-months prior to expiry date) will suffice to enter Bolivian territory.
+However, if Canadian citizens enter Bolivia for work, they will need to apply for a transitory permanence visa.

-What are the costs involved to obtain a visa?
+What are the costs of obtaining a visa?